McMasterRS/ws_web-design-guide/navigation-bar.md

 	}
 },
 ```
-In this code snippet, we are defining the primary and secondary colors of our website using the hex values that corresponding to the McMaster Heritage Maroon and Heritage Gold colors.
+In this code snippet, we are defining the primary and secondary colors of our website using the hex values that correspond to the McMaster Heritage Maroon and Heritage Gold colors.

 Next, we will set the border radius in the theme to 28 inside `themeOptions`:
 ```